 Join a group

 Join a group that represents your interests.
 This will give you a greater voice, more motivation, and a larger pool of knowledge to draw from.
 There are groups organized around environmental issues, fishing gear types, fisheries, communities, and other interests.
 There are also groups that cut across interests and gear types.
-If you can’t find a group, form your own.
+If you can’t find a group, consider joining together with others who have similar interests to form your own group.

 Make informed comments

+You may comment in person during a Council meeting, or through written public comment via our e-Portal.
 Your comments will be most effective if they show that you know about the underlying laws and concepts that the Council must follow in managing fisheries.
 Try to frame your comments and objections in these terms.
 Whether writing or testifying, make sure that your comments are relevant to whatever the Council is discussing at the moment.
 Know what stage of the process the Council is in.
 For example, are there important deadlines approaching?
 What political pressures are influencing this decision?
-(See our “Sample Letter & Testimony” for more information on testifying).

 Get to know someone